matplotlib/matplotlib/INSTALL.rst

    .. _pkg-config: https://www.freedesktop.org/wiki/Software/pkg-config/

-   If not using pkg-config (in particular on Windows), you may need to set the include path (to the FreeType and zlib headers) and link path (to the FreeType and zlib libraries) explicitly, if they are not in standard locations.
+   If not using pkg-config (in particular on Windows), you may need to set the include path (to the FreeType headers) and link path (to the FreeType library) explicitly, if they are not in standard locations.
 This can be done using standard environment variables -- on Linux and OSX:

    .. code-block:: sh

-      export CFLAGS='-I/directory/containing/ft2build.h ...'
+      export CFLAGS='-I/directory/containing/ft2build.h'
-      export LDFLAGS='-L/directory/containing/libfreetype.so ...'
+      export LDFLAGS='-L/directory/containing/libfreetype.so'

    and on Windows:

    .. code-block:: bat

-      set CL=/IC:\directory\containing\ft2build.h ...
+      set CL=/IC:\directory\containing\ft2build.h
-      set LINK=/LIBPATH:C:\directory\containing\freetype.lib ...
+      set LINK=/LIBPATH:C:\directory\containing\freetype.lib

-   where ``...`` means "also give, in the same format, the directories containing ``zlib.h`` for the include path, and for ``libz.so``/``z.lib`` for the link path."

 .. note::